-To request that an inappropriate web address (called a URL, or universal resource locator) be added to the APS content filter, click here to fill out a Google Form that will alert the appropriate personnel.
+To request that an inappropriate web address (called a URL, or universal resource locator) be added to the APS content filter, fill out this Google Form, which will alert the appropriate personnel.

 The APS content filter is not directly managed by the school, but if you have questions about the filter or the process described below, you may contact Mr. Reeves at firstname.lastname@example.org.